 DNA testing for Foal Immunodeficiency Syndrome

 This service continues to be available through the Society.
-Please contact the Secretary for sample bags and arranging the test with the Animal Health Trust.
+Please contact the DPS Registrar for sample bags and arranging the test with Animal DNA Diagnostics.
 The current fee for each test for UK members is available on the Fees and Tariffs page.